Image Description

 1. Integration Depth

-- Embedded HR: High.
-Your embedded partner is present in daily operations.
-They build relationships with employees across levels, absorb your company culture organically, and develop the contextual understanding needed to handle nuanced situations—like mediating a conflict between two co-founders or restructuring a team after a pivot.
+• Embedded HR: High.
+Your embedded HR partner is present in daily operations.
+They build relationships with employees across all levels, absorb your company culture organically, and develop the contextual understanding needed to handle nuanced situations—like mediating a conflict between two co-founders or restructuring a team after a pivot.

 2. Scope of Work

-- Embedded HR: Broad and operational.
-Embedded partners handle everything from drafting offer letters and managing onboarding to running employee relations investigations and coaching managers on difficult conversations.
-They execute strategy and the day-to-day work that strategy requires.
+• Embedded HR: Broad and operational.
+Embedded HR partners handle everything from drafting offer letters and managing onboarding to running employee relations investigations and coaching managers on difficult conversations.
+They execute strategy and the day-to-day work that the strategy requires.

 3. Cost Structure